|9 Min. Read

 International branding is the process of increasing business growth by establishing and building a brand identity within global markets.
-Businesses can form their brand in many ways, including through advertising, media, website content, word-of-mouth, and interaction with products or services.
+Businesses create their brand through advertising, media, website content, word-of-mouth, and interactions with products or services.

-An international market may represent an easier opportunity to develop a new revenue stream than other options within your home market.
-When you look into global expansion, you’re ultimately searching for opportunities to diversify your product or service portfolio.
-Once you have identified a new market, you then must adapt your business model to take into account changes in operations within that new country.
+Expanding globally can be a simpler way to create a new source of income compared to local alternatives.
+When you look into new market expansion, you’re ultimately searching for opportunities to diversify your product or service portfolio.
+When you enter a new market, you need to adjust your business model for the operational variations in that country.

 A market in one country may require completely different products and services than a market where you're already established.
 Because of this, the methods of expansion associated with each market will also be different.
 Constructing and implementing an international branding strategy opens the potential to fill a gap in your revenue streams that you can't achieve in your domestic market.